MathCookie17/The-2048-Power-Compendium/README.md

 Any requests/ideas for 2048 variants to add to the Compendium?
 Email me at mathcookie17@gmail.com if you want to give me any ideas.

 Credit to mathiasbynens for *[he](https://github.com/mathiasbynens/he)*, an HTML entity encoder and decoder that I used in this project.

-This project is released under the MIT License, which I chose for two reasons: because both the original 2048 and *he* are released under the MIT License, and because I feel people should be able to do what they want with the 2048 variants in this project.